Laurent Fignon

-Laurent Patrick Fignon ([loʁɑ̃ fiɲɔ̃]; 12 August 1960 – 31 August 2010) was a French professional road bicycle racer who won the Tour de France in 1983 and 1984 and the Giro d'Italia in 1989.
-He is former FICP World No. 1 in 1989.
-He nearly captured the Tour de France for a third time in 1989 before being edged by Greg LeMond by 8 seconds, the closest margin ever to decide the Tour.
-Fignon won many classic races, including taking Milan–San Remo back-to-back in 1988 and 1989.
+Laurent Patrick Fignon ([loʁɑ̃ fiɲɔ̃]; 12 August 1960 – 31 August 2010) was a French professional road bicycle racer who won the Tour de France in 1983 and 1984, as well as the Giro d'Italia in 1989.
+He held the title of FICP World No. 1 in 1989.
+Fignon came close to winning the Tour de France for a third time in 1989 but was narrowly defeated by Greg LeMond by eight seconds, marking the closest margin ever to decide the Tour.
+Fignon won many classic races, including consecutive victories in Milan–San Remo in 1988 and 1989.
 He died from cancer in 2010.

 Early life and amateur career

 Fignon was born in Montmartre, Paris.
 His family moved to Tournan-en-Brie in 1963, where he lived until he left for Paris at age 23.

-His first sport was football and he got as far as playing for his département or area.
-Friends encouraged him into cycling and he rode his first official race in 1976, which he won.
-Fignon's parents did not want him to race, and he raced without them knowing.
+Laurent Fignon's first sport was football, and he reached the level of playing for his département or area.
+However, friends persuaded him to try cycling, and in 1976, he participated in his first official race, which he won.
+Despite his parents' opposition to his racing, Fignon continued to compete without their knowledge.
 He won four more races in his first year, but only one in his second year.
-In this third year, he won 18 out of 36 races.
-Fignon's parents allowed him to race, but still thought that he should study.
-Fignon entered the University of Villetaneuse, studying Structural and Materials Science.
+However, in his third year, he won 18 out of 36 races.
+Eventually, Fignon's parents allowed him to race, though they still believed he should prioritize his studies.

+Fignon enrolled at the University of Villetaneuse, where he studied Structural and Materials Science.
 Fignon was not interested in his studies, and was an indifferent student.
 His chief desire was to pursue cycling.
-He told his parents that he was leaving the university and would join the army at the end of the year to do his military service.
+He eventually informed his parents of his decision to leave university and join the army at the end of the year for his mandatory military service.
 He was posted at the Bataillon de Joinville, known for its sporting reputation.
 After this, Fignon was sure he wanted to pursue a professional career.